 Understanding the objectives of your brand marketing will help you identify whether your videos distribution strategy is paying off.
 For that reason, here’s ten important video metrics that matter to every video publisher who wants to measure their performance.
 Check out Valentine’s Day video insights in 2019 in Egypt

 This could be a daunting task, especially if you don’t quite understand the depths of your video metrics.
 You won’t be able to measure your ROI performance unless you indicate the KPIs of your brand.
-And that’s why brands fall for these video marketing mistakes.

-In the meanwhile, you need to ask yourself a couple of questions before measuring video marketing metrics.
+You need to ask yourself a couple of questions before measuring video marketing metrics.

 - What are my brand marketing objectives?

 - What’s my primary goal behind each campaign?